-In April, engineering, procurement, construction, and installation (EPCI) contractor for the HVDC converter station in Egypt was selected.
+In April, an engineering, procurement, construction, and installation (EPCI) contractor for the HVDC converter station in Egypt was selected.

 At the end of July, the Council of the European Union approved a grant of close to US$ 117M for the project as part of the Recovery and Resilience Plan (RES), to lift the energy isolation of Cyprus, the last non-interconnected EU member state and to help the development of a sustainable and green economy.

 On 7 September, the European Commission announced a tender that will allow companies to get funding from the Connecting Europe Facility (CEF).
 Reportedly, following this development, the project implementer will be able to apply and receive part of the required amount for the construction costs of the project.